 I still remember when I was little and my grandmother told me that listening to music too loud could cause hearing loss.
 I was very surprised.
 Well, it seems that word just isn’t getting out or that other’s suffer from surprise and disbelief too.
 The fact is, however, the emergence of noise induced hearing loss is a major public health concern.

 Dave Russell is all too familiar with the fact that Noise Induced Hearing Loss is a real problem.
-His own daughter was diagnosed with Noise Induced Hearing Loss and that is why he founded Puro Sound with the mission to eliminate Noise Induced Hearing Loss in children and teens.
+His own daughter was diagnosed with Noise Induced Hearing Loss.
+That is why he founded Puro Sound with the mission to eliminate Noise Induced Hearing Loss in children and teens.
 His daughter’s doctors told them that the likely cause of her NIHL was listening to headphones too loud for too long.
 But as a parent, he knew that it was hard for a parent to know what was too loud.
-He did his research and employed audiologists and audio engineers to produce high quality headphones with a volume limiting mechanism to keep adolescents and teens in the under 85 decibel safe listening zone.
+He did his research and employed audiologists and audio engineers.
+They produced high quality headphones with a volume limiting mechanism.
+This is a great way to keep adolescents and teens in the under 85 decibel safe listening zone.

 Genius, right?!
-As a parent myself, I was aware of the dangers of headphone use but I was also unsure how to limit the volume since the headphones don’t mark the decible output.
-Since much of this rise in teen hearing loss is attributed to Noise Induced Hearing Loss and it is preventable, this is a major break through.
+As a parent myself, I was aware of the dangers of headphone use.
+However, I was also unsure how to limit the volume since the headphones don’t mark the decible output.
+Since much of this rise in teen hearing loss is attributed to Noise Induced Hearing Loss and it is preventable, this is a major break through!
 Now the challenge is getting the word out.
 I hope you will share this article with others who have kids and let them know about Noise Induced Hearing Loss and its increasing prevalence.

 How can hearing loss be prevented?